- Describe the evolutionary history of prokaryotes

 Some prokaryotes are able to thrive and grow under conditions that would kill a plant or animal.
 Bacteria and archaea that grow under extreme conditions are called extremophiles, meaning “lovers of extremes.”
 Extremophiles have been found in extreme environments of all kinds, including the depths of the oceans, hot springs, the Arctic and the Antarctic, very dry places, deep inside Earth, harsh chemical environments, and high radiation environments.
 Extremophiles give us a better understanding of prokaryotic diversity and open up the possibility of the discovery of new therapeutic drugs or industrial applications.
 They have also opened up the possibility of finding life in other places in the solar system, which have harsher environments than those typically found on Earth.
 Many of these extremophiles cannot survive in moderate environments.

-Watch a video showing the Director of the Planetary Science Division of NASA discussing the implications that the existence extremophiles on Earth have on the possibility of finding life on other planets in our solar system, such as Mars.
+Read this transcript of NASA scientist Richard Hoover discussing the implications that the existence extremophiles on Earth have on the possibility of finding life on other planets in our solar system, such as Mars.

 Until a couple of decades ago, microbiologists thought of prokaryotes as isolated entities living apart.
 This model, however, does not reflect the true ecology of prokaryotes, most of which prefer to live in communities where they can interact.
 A biofilm is a microbial community held together in a gummy-textured matrix, consisting primarily of polysaccharides secreted by the organisms, together with some proteins and nucleic acids.
 Biofilms grow attached to surfaces.
 Some of the best-studied biofilms are composed of prokaryotes, although fungal biofilms have also been described.